karlhorky/macos-tricks/readme.md

 # macOS Tricks

-A collection of tricks for macOS
+A collection of useful tricks for macOS

 ## Split PDF